Autoscaling pods using custom metrics in GKE

 It seems that everything is fine.
 If you got 403 permissions errors at this step, there are two things you can check first:

-• if Workload Identity is enabled on the nodepool, make sure the Kubernetes service account associated to the pods using Prometheus-to-sd is binded to an IAM service account that have at least the monitoring.timeSeries.create permission.
-Have a look at Configuring workload identity to know how to do that.
+if Workload Identity is enabled on the nodepool, make sure the Kubernetes service account associated to the pods running the Prometheus-to-sd container is binded to an IAM service account that have at least the 'monitoring.timeSeries.create' permission.
+To know how to do that, have a look at Configuring workload identity.

 Making sure the HPA can query custom/external metrics